jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment,
 2008-06-19

-I just wonder what will be left of the original display of imaginary references, when most references become part of a dual relation, and won’t connect to the same imaginary reference anymore.
+I just wonder what might be left of the original display of imaginary references, when most references become part of a dual relation, and won’t connect to the same imaginary reference anymore.

 JJ